-I’m a Research Engineer at DeepMind Paris.
+I’m a Research Engineer at Google DeepMind in Paris.

 I did my BSc in Computer Science at the University of Manchester, UK.
 Then I completed an MPhil in Advanced Computer Science at the University of Cambridge.